home-assistant/companion.home-assistant/docs/troubleshooting/networking.md

 - Client certificate in PEM format
 - Client certificate key in PEM format
 How to set it up:
+- Launch Home Assistant app; it automatically creates application folders in internal memory.
 - Copy client certificate in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.pem`
 - Copy client certificate key in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.key`
-- Launch Home Assistant app and configure it as usual
+- Kill then relaunch Home Assistant app and configure it as usual Destination path could be slightly different if you use different app flavours, like minimal app.
 Note: App loads key files on startup